Lori Montenegro: Awards and recognition

 Montenegro was inducted into the National Association of Hispanic Journalists (NAHJ) Hall of Fame in 2023.
 She was featured in the Smithsonian's National Museum of American History bilingual exhibit, "¡De última hora!: Latinas Report Breaking News," which honours seven Latina journalists in the same year.

 Impact

 In 2024, the National Association of Hispanic Journalists established the NAHJ Lori Montenegro Scholarship for students, particularly Afro-Latino students who are pursuing careers in journalism, communications, or marketing in either English or Spanish.
+The scholarship provides $5,000 in financial support to students seeking careers in journalism or communications.